 With natural timber flooring, every board is different from the next, and that is what creates the unmistakable beauty of natural products like hardwood floors.

 The same goes for other natural products like stone and leather.
 There’s no beating it!

 When you walk into a hotel room or an Airbnb, it’s all fake material.
 Stone effect tile, as cheap as can be.
 Wood effect luxury vinyl tile or, even worse, laminate.

 When a prospective buyer walks into a home, and they see hardwood floors, they know it’s a home that has had some money spent on it.
 It is an entirely different environment.

 One thing I have mentioned before is the effect that floors can have on the feeling of a house.

 Maybe you have experienced this before.
-You have had your house fully decorated, the kitchen installed, and everything else that you need in your home, but the floors haven’t been finished.
-Maybe they are covered in paint, or plaster or have been trapped under a carpet for decades and are looking very old.
+You have had your house fully decorated, the kitchen installed, and everything else you need in your home, but the floors haven’t been finished.
+Maybe they are covered in paint or plaster or have been trapped under a carpet for decades and are looking very old.

 It just doesn’t feel like home until the floors are done.

 If your floors are already in great shape and you refinish them, well, there won’t be many benefits.
-However, lift up your carpet and throw it away and resand the old flooring you have in your house… This can do wonders for the value of your house.
-Not just the value, but the sell-ability.
+However, lift your carpet and throw it away and resand the old flooring you have in your house… This can do wonders for the value of your house.
+Not just the value but the sell-ability.